nienienienie/spongycastle/README.md

+# Spongy Castle has been stopped.
+Please use the original Bouncy Castle code (this is fork).

 # The Bouncy Castle Crypto Package For Java

 The Bouncy Castle Crypto package is a Java implementation of cryptographic algorithms, it was developed by the Legion of the Bouncy Castle, a registered Australian Charity, with a little help!
 The Legion, and the latest goings on with this package, can be found at [http://www.bouncycastle.org](http://www.bouncycastle.org).